Maintaining Status For Scholars

 Travel abroad requires an endorsement on your DS-2019

-Contact OISS before traveling.
-The endorsement for travel should be done during the current semester.
-It is not necessary if you are returning home permanently.
+The endorsement for travel on your DS-2019 is valid for 1 year and can be used for multiple entries within that validity period.
+A travel signature is not necessary if you are returning home permanently.
 A DS-2019 is no longer valid for re-entry once you complete the program listed on your DS-2019, even if it has not expired.

 File your annual income tax return in April every year